bullet-db/bullet-db.github.io/docs/quick-start.md

     ```bullet.rule.aggregation.group.sketch.entries: 1024``` The max unique groups can be 1024.
 Uniform sample after.

+    ```bullet.query.aggregation.distribution.sketch.entries: 1024``` Determines the normalized rank error for distributions.

+    ```bullet.query.aggregation.top.k.sketch.entries: 1024``` 0.75 times this number is the number of unique items for which counts can be done exactly.
+Approximates after.

+    ```bullet.query.aggregation.distribution.max.points: 100``` The maximum number of points you can generate, use or provide for a Distribution aggregation.

 !!! note "Want to tweak the example topology code?"

     You will need to clone the [examples repository](https://github.com/yahoo/bullet-docs/tree/master/examples/storm) and customize it.
 To build the examples, you'll need to install [Maven 3](https://maven.apache.org/install.html).